US States That Offer 18+ Online Poker

 List Of States Allowing Legal Offshore Poker for Players Under 21

 There are no federal gambling laws on the books that prevent US citizens or residents who are at least 18 years old from playing online poker for real money at legal offshore poker sites.
-Connecticut and Washington have passed state laws that specifically outlaw online gambling, but playing poker online at an overseas venue is not prohibited in other states in the USA.
+Washington has passed state laws that specifically outlaw online gambling, but playing poker online at an overseas venue is not prohibited in other states in the USA.

-And even with the restrictions in WA and CT, all the top sites accept residents of both.
-Still, as stated, you should abide by your state’s laws and only play online when you’re outside CT or WA borders.
+And even with the restrictions in WA, all the top sites accept gamblers from there.
+Still, as stated, you should abide by your state’s laws and only play online when you’re outside WA's borders.

 - New Hampshire